Build-On-Save

 // Any other code to define dependencies would probably be here.

-// Create an example from the given module.
+// Create an executable from the given module.

 // Still the same as the `zig init` template.